code-alt/altdevs.xyz/README.md

 Install:

-Clone repository and run `npm i && npm start` or just find the index file and open it with your web browser.
+Clone repository and run `npm i && npm start` or just find the index.html file and open it with your web browser.